ahammadshawki8/Zoom_Assistant/README.md

 ![zoom_assistant](zoom_pic.jpg)
 # Zoom_Assistant
 Zoom_Assistant is a simple Python program which is specially designed for the students who have to attend zoom online classes in the pandemic situation.
 The most annoying part of online classes is that manually search through the class routine and teacher's zoom ID and password's list before each class.
-Zoom Assistant will do that work automaticaaly in just 5 seconds!
+Zoom Assistant will do that work automatically in just 5 seconds!

 # Features
 * Automatically search through your timetable